Stephenremmi/git-search/README.md

 # GitSearch
 ### by Stephen Remmi
-This project was generated with[Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.
 This is a web application that uses github api to show github users profile and their repositories.

 ## Demo